springdoc/springdoc-openapi-demos/docs/index.md

 springdoc-openapi java library helps automating the generation of API documentation using spring boot projects. springdoc-openapi works by examining an application at runtime to infer API semantics based on spring configurations, class structure and various nnotations.

-Automatically generates basic documentation of APIs.
+Automatically generates documentation in JSON/YAML and HTML format APIs.
 This documentation can be completed by comments using swagger-api annotations.

 This library supports: